IgnazioSotgiu/trivia-quiz/README.md

     * Microsoft Word for User Stories Sheet
 * [Balsamiq](https://balsamiq.com/) for wireframes
 * [EmailJs](https://www.emailjs.com/)
     * emailJs was used to link the contact form and the register for newsletter form to a email address.
-The registration form also send an automatic message to the user email.
+The registration form also sends an automatic message to the user email.
 * [Open Trivia database](https://opentdb.com/api_config.php)
-    * Open Trivia Database is a free JSON api used for import questions and answers
+    * Open Trivia Database is a free JSON API used for import questions and answers
 * [SweetAlert](https://sweetalert.js.org/)
     * SweetAlert was used to display popup messages
 * [favicon generator](https://www.favicon-generator.org/search/)
-    * Used to create the favicon fo the title
+    * Used to create the favicon for the title
 * [coolors](https://coolors.co/)
-    * Used to create the color palette
+    * Used to create the colour palette
 * [Am I responsive?](http://ami.responsivedesign.is/)
     * Used to generate the mockup image [mockup-trivia-quiz.png](./assets/docs/mockup-trivia-quiz.png)
 ---